 A business with $150K EBITDA priced at $750K looks attractive on paper.
 Run the numbers and it falls apart fast.

-At 10% down and 11.5% over 10 years, your SBA payment alone is roughly $9,000 per month, or $108K annually.
+At 10% down and 11.5% over 10 years, your SBA payment is roughly $9,000 per month, or $108K annually.
 Add a seller note and your DSCR drops below 1.25x, which is the SBA's minimum threshold.
-The deal doesn't qualify without more equity or a lower price.

 Acquisition Types and Financing Approaches

 Not all business acquisitions use the same financing structure.
-The type of deal you're doing determines which program fits, how much equity you need, and how long the process takes.
+The type of deal you're doing determines which program fits.

-Understanding where your deal type sits helps you approach the right lenders from the start instead of wasting time with lenders who don't do that kind of transaction.
+This prevents wasting time with lenders who don't do that kind of transaction.

 Main Street Business Purchase

 SBA 7(a) for buying a profitable $600K service business.
 10% down ($60K), seller note $60K on standby, SBA funds $480K at 11.5% over 10 years.
-The most common acquisition structure for first-time buyers.

 Franchise Acquisition

-Buying an established franchise with proven systematics.
-Franchisor approval is required.
-SBA 7(a) is preferred for franchises listed on the SBA Franchise Directory, which streamlines underwriting significantly.
+SBA 7(a) is preferred for franchises listed on the SBA Franchise Directory.
+This streamlines underwriting significantly.

 Management Buyout

 Existing manager buying the business from a retiring owner.
-SBA 7(a) finances 80–90% if the manager has run the business for 2+ years and can document management continuity for the lender.
+SBA 7(a) finances 80–90% if the manager has run the business for 2+ years.

 Distressed Business Acquisition

 Buying a business below market with a restructuring plan.
 Conventional or private debt may be faster than SBA.
-Often requires an asset-based structure with a higher equity contribution from the buyer.

 Get Pre-Qualified Before Your Next Offer